Configuring Branching Logic in Outgrow

 1. Click on the Apply Branching Logic button in your Outgrow content.

-2. To add multiple conditions for the same jump, you can click on the Add button (highlighted in black).
+2. To add multiple conditions for the same jump, click the Add button (highlighted in black).

-3. While adding the multiple conditions, you can use the AND/OR operator, to specify whether you would like that all the conditions are met or some conditions to be met in the specific question for the jump to initiate.
+1. While adding the multiple conditions, you can use the AND/OR operator to specify whether you would like all the conditions to be met or some conditions to be met in the specific question for the jump to initiate.

 IMPORTANT NOTE